rahapirzadeh/CPSC354-Blog/Assignment 1: Part 2.md

 # Assignment 1: Part 2

-For assignment 1 part 2, we had to implement a calculator and we were able to use the Haskell functions.
+For assignment 1 part 2, we had to implement a calculator and we were able to use the built-in Haskell functions.
+This way is much more efficient since we are using binary numbers instead of suceesor numbers.

 An interpreter for abstract syntax
    * file(s) numbers3.hs